Evening and Weekend Activities

 The weekend activities should be considered the culmination of everything that has happened in the week or weeks preceding them.
 They are a chance to really put to the test all of the development that has taken place during the course up to that point and are challenging and highly rewarding.
 The students will find themselves amazed at what they can suddenly achieve with their new found confidence and with the help of their friends.
 The programme, as with the course as a whole, is a balance of adventure, exploration, creativity culture.
 Our weekend excursions and adventures promise to be just as exciting and inspirational in 2018 as last year.
 The weekend programme is as follows:

 Middle Weekend – For those staying with us for the full four-week course we will again be visiting London.
-There we will sample all that the city has to offer whilst offering the students the chance to develop their creativity and passion for learning through an exploration of the culture, history and food of one of the world’s most beautiful cities.
+We will be sampling all that the city has to offer whilst offering the students the chance to develop their creativity and passion for learning through an exploration of the culture, history and food of one of the world’s most beautiful cities.
 It promises to be a high-energy and whirlwind tour of the capital!
 The Sunday will involve games and activities based on the Marlborough campus.
 It is also a chance for those spending four weeks with us to rest and recover their energy.
 Much needed due to the intensive nature of the course!

 Below you can see a sample timetable for two weeks of evening and weekend activities.